Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 - Cala Rossa (cliffs and turquoise sea)

-Perfect for lunch or an aperitif with a sea view.
+Excellent for lunch or an aperitif by the sea.

 Carini Castle (20 minutes)